pingidentity-developers-experience/evilginx-for-testing-p1-aitm/README.md

   - <target_url>
   - <target_domain>
   - <target_sub>
+  - <auth_target_domain> This may be the same as your target domain depending on your application.

 - In evil-phishlet.yaml, update the `auth_token` and `credentials` configs for `path` and `search` settings so Evilginx knows where to capture them.